ZARRAR-1/things_todo_in_this_weather/README.md

 # things_todo_in_this_weather

-A new Flutter project.
+- Date Created: 11 September'25
+- By: Ma'arij Abdul Qadir (Initial Developer)
+- Maintained by: n/a

+A new Flutter project leveraging some Intermediate Concepts of geo location, ephemaral & App wide state Management and Authentication.

-## Getting Started
+## Getting Started with the Project Overview

 This project is a starting point for a Flutter application.